 When you’ve finished, don’t forget to click on ‘Save Changes.’

-Now, when a user tries to exceed the set limit, they’ll get a notification.
+Now, when a user creates a new post but exceeds the set limit, they’ll get a notification.

 We hope this article helped you to add a post creation limit for WordPress users on your site.
-You may also want to check our guide on how to make money online blogging with WordPress, and our expert pick of the best SEO plugins and tools you should use.
+You may also want to check our guide on how to change the author of a post in WordPress and our expert picks of the best user management plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.